 With the payment information contained in the Swiss QR Code, payments can also be initiated in e- or m-banking, or alternative payment methods such as eBill or TWINT.

 Can the QR-bill with payment part in PDF format be used at post office counters and postal agencies?

 The payment part must be separated from the QR-bill.
-The payment part can then be used to pay at post office counters and at postal agencies.
+The payment part (without receipt) can then be used to pay at post office counters and at postal agencies.

 Can the QR-bill with payment part in PDF format be used for paper-based payment instructions at the bank?